 - Use a secure browser and a valid credit card.

-- Sign up with the same username if you submitted a PROFILE application last year (2014-15) and we'll automatically fill in some of your information.
+- If you are a returning student, sign up with the same username you used to submit your PROFILE application last year (2015-16) and we'll automatically fill in some of your information.

 INTERNATIONAL USERS AND TRANSFERS OF INFORMATION